boyanfan/dream-engine/docs/README.md

 ---

 ## Core API Reference
-This section provides a complete index of all core classes and interfaces available in Dream Engine.
+This section provides a complete index of all classes, data types, and interfaces available in the Dream Engine Core Library.
 These components form the foundation of the engine, offering essential functionality for game development.

 ### Interfaces